microsoft/aitour-Essential-Prompting-for-GitHub-Copilot-in-VS-Code/lab/02-learning/README.md

   - Open the chat window and ask: `@vscode what are the best extensions for working with Rust?`.
 You will see a list of useful extensions.
   - Ask Copilot `what is the file extension for a Rust code file?`.
 You should see `.rs` as the result.
-  - Create a file called `app.rs`, which is a Rust code file.
+  - Create a file called `main.rs`, which is a Rust code file.
-  - Use CTRL-I in `app.rs` to ask for the starting code: `create a class or module that has the following string methods: reverse, camelCase, capitalize, isPalindrome `.
+  - Use CTRL-I in `main.rs` to ask for the starting code: `create a class or module that has the following string methods: reverse, camelCase, capitalize, isPalindrome `.
 Examine the code, compare to your current language.

 ## Bonus